100 Notable alumni of

 -

 Chris Chavis is an American professional wrestler.
-He is currently signed to WWE, under a legends contract.
-He is part of the Lumbee nation.
-He is best known for his tenure in WWF/WWE, under the ring name Tatanka from 1991 to 1996 and 2005 to 2007.
+He is signed to WWE, under a legends contract.
+He is part of the Lumbee Tribe of North Carolina.
+He is best known for his tenures in the World Wrestling Federation/World Wrestling Entertainment under the ring name Tatanka from 1991 to 1996 and from 2005 to 2007.
 His ring name is a Lakota word, which means "bison".

 -